SohamMhatre09/Commuity-Managment-WebApp/README.md

   JSON Web Tokens (JWT): Used for user authentication and authorization.

-  Andoird app is made in java with a commmon API and DB which is same as for the website.
+  Android app is made in java with a commmon API and DB which is same as for the website.

 ## Description :